Gaslighting and how to recognise it

 - “Wow, are you going mad or something?”

 The movie touches on something that many people go through in their relationships.
-Some mind games that people will play to get what they want can be extreme, but in the most of cases, it is just to get you to do what they want or to get what they want from you.
+Some mind games that people will play to get what they want can be extreme but, in the majority of cases, it is just to get you to do what they want or to get what they want from you.

 This is where they try to get you to question your own judgement.
 Over a prolonged period of time, if they question you enough, you can start to question yourself and your reality.